 And that is not all.
-Let me mention the Problems of the Day, run by Mr L. These are thinking out of the box problems.
-They are rarely solved by traditional mathematical techniques; they usually need some sort of clever special idea.
+Let me mention the Problems of the Day, run this year by Kip, or was it Philip?
+These are thinking out of the box problems.
+They are only sometimes solved by traditional mathematical techniques; they usually need some sort of clever special idea.
 But many problems in life as well as mathematics need clever special ideas, so practice in looking for them is very valuable - as well as great fun.

 So that's an overview of what we do in the official academic program of the camp.
 Before I go on to the unofficial part, I want to say something about the sense of community in the academic part.
-Let me begin with a statement a student last year made on one of our student surveys.
+Let me begin with a statement a student made 2 years ago on one of our student surveys.
 He or she wrote: This is the first time I have felt mediocre.